Sebring/freerunner-plugin-gamepad/README.md

 ## Overview

-Defines a `system` that will listen to connection-events of gamepads as well as life cycle events of `Gamepad`-components (or rather entities including the component).
+Defines a `system` that will listen to connection-events of gamepads as well as life cycle events of entities with the `Gamepad` -component.

 The system will check gamepad inputs before each frame update (`EnterFrame`-event) and notify the components attached to the gamepad.
 The gamepads will only forward events if the state has changed since last event.